sdonohoo/forecasting/internal_docs/tsperf_rules.md

 ### Vision

-Establish an industry leading framework that allows comparison of various time-series forecasting algorithms in a practical way on real cloud based architectures.
-This will allow potential users or customers to discover the best approach that suites their needs from cost, time and quality perspective.
+Our vision it to establish a leading framework that allows discovery and comparison of various time-series forecasting algorithms and architectures on a cloud-based environment.
+This framework will allow data scientists or customers to discover the best approach that fits their use case cost, time and quality perspective.

-The benchmarking framework is designed to facilitate community participation and contribution through the development of benchmark implementations against a practical set of forecasting problems and datasets.
-These implementations will be measured by means of standard metrics of accuracy, cost and training time.
+TSPerf framework is designed to facilitate data scientist’s community participation and contribution through the development of implementations against a given set of forecasting problems and datasets.
+Once submitted, implementations will be measured in terms of standard metrics of model accuracy, operation cost and model training time.
+Each implementation will include all the necessary instruction and tools that will ensure reproducibility of the implementation in the customer local environment.

-The benchmarking framework will provide a simple access, discovery, comparison, maintenance and contributions.

-Note: The TSPerf vision is aligned with the [MLPerf](https://mlperf.org/) vision.
-TSPerf is designed to be merged with MLPerf after completing an internal implementation of the former.
+Note: The TSPerf vision shared common principles with the [MLPerf](https://mlperf.org/) vision and designed to be proposed as a new track after an internal validation of the concept.

 ### Goals:

-Short Term (Internal Only):

-* Allow fair comparison of performance of various forecasting algorithms on a given problem/dataset on multiple environments, with the ability to reproduce performance
-* Become the central Microsoft repository for forecasting benchmarks
+We are planning on the following 3 phase goals:
+* **Phase 1** – Internal only frame work that is used by internal Microsoft data scientists for submission and retrieval of implementation with the objective to reduce customer deployment time
+* **Phase 2**- Enable external customers to access, discover and clone implementations with the objective of enabling forecasting implementations on Azure in short time
-* Establish time-series forecasting track in [MLPerf](https://mlperf.org/) and provide a reference implementation for it
+* **Phase 3** Propose TSPerf as a new track for time-series forecasting in [MLPerf](https://mlperf.org/)

 ## Framework